Frequently Asked Questions

 So, don't worry about your golf skills.
 Play in a foursome with people you like and enjoy.

-If you really don't want to golf, you should join us as a "dinner only" guest, meaning you can be part of our "second wave" of guests who arrive at 4:30 for the reception and the dinner program which starts at 5:30.
+If you really don't want to golf, you should join us as a "dinner only" guest, meaning you can be part of our "second wave" of guests who arrive at 2:30 for the reception (open bar!) and the dinner program which starts at 5330.
 You won't be alone here - we typically get another 50 guests showing up for just the reception and dinner.
+That is a lot of fun.

 See you there!